MargaretKrutikova/mst-react-ts-guide/README.md

 const { pollDraft } = useInject(mapStore
 ```

-I would however prefer having a `useInject` hook that would take in a mapping function and return the mapped object, similar to how it is done in `redux` with `mapStateToProps`.
+I would however prefer having a `useInject` hook that takes in a mapping function and returns a mapped object, similar to how it is done in `redux` with `mapStateToProps`.
 In its simplest form, `useInject` hook might look like this:

 ```typescript
 type MapStore<T> = (store: RootStoreModel) => T